Heat Pump Rebates for Your Home

 CMLP’s heat pump rebates are available for heat pumps installed in existing buildings, and/or newly constructed additions to existing buildings.
 They are not available for heat pumps installed before the date a Permanent Certificate of Occupancy was issued for a newly constructed home or before the date a building inspection approval was issued for a newly constructed outbuilding.

-Equipment must be used to supplement or replace oil, propane, electric baseboard (resistance) or pre-existing heat pumps as the primary heating system.
-Households whose primary heating fuel is natural gas are not eligible for CMLP’s heat pump rebates, but may apply for similar rebates through Mass Save.
+Equipment must be used to supplement or replace oil, propane, or electric baseboard (resistance) heating systems or pre-existing heat pumps that functioned as the existing primary heating system.
+Households whose primary heating fuel is/was natural gas are not eligible for CMLP’s heat pump rebates, but may apply for similar rebates through Mass Save.

 Home Energy Assessment Requirement